alphagov/transformation-dashboard/_posts/2000-01-14-universal-credit.markdown

 status: "beta"
-status-strapline: "A prototype digital solution produced by a joint GDS and DWP team has now transitioned to DWP.
-GDS supporting the team as they build skills and capability needed to continue developing the service."
+status-strapline: "A prototype digital service produced by a joint GDS and DWP team has now transitioned to DWP.
+GDS is supporting the team as they build skills and capability needed to continue developing the service."

 status-discovery:
   - copy      : "Completed: Workshops with DWP and GDS --- Apr 2013"